Things To Do

 Signature dishes, delicacies and famous food

-A rich, spicy stew made with meats and vegetables, often served with rice.
+A rich, spicy stew with meat (usually chicken or pork), vegetables, and ground seeds served with rice or tortillas.

 Must-Try!